Wowe-Peanut/Snail/README.md

 struct Tetrahedron
   - vidx1, vidx2, vidx3, vidx4

+...Object doesn't need to know if it's physical but shape needs to know if it's static

 In addition to the new structure for Objects that I want, the broad phase shit gives me an opportunity to separate objects.
 The original reason I kept all the positions in a single array was b/c I was thinking about how the Hessian will rely on multiple